Breast Implant Removal Sydney

 If you are set on not replacing your implant with one of the newer generation implants, then there are some options available to patients.
-Having a breast lift alone with or without fat grafting can be an option for patients.
+Having a Mastopexy alone with or without fat grafting can be an option for patients.
 The result would be a smaller breast but at least some additional volume restoration without the need for a foreign material like an implant.
-With respect to fat grafting you should appreciate that there is only 2/3 long term retention so that it is possible you may require subsequent filling as a standalone procedure.
+With respect to fat grafting, you should appreciate that there is only 2/3 long-term retention so it is possible you may require subsequent filling as a standalone procedure.

 WHAT SORT OF LOOK WOULD YOU LIKE?